 In this article, I’ll do my best to explain how to list all loaded assemblies in a PowerShell session.
-See PowerShell is great at caching assemblies in the weirdest possible way, so ending up with all kinds of mismatches in loaded DLL versions is pretty typical.
-Or just being plainly blocked from loading a new one as you already have a cached reference in.
-I mean, I’ve ran into all kinds of issues even if I only use PowerShell occasionally.
+You see, PowerShell is great at caching assemblies in the weirdest possible way, so ending up with all kinds of mismatches in loaded DLL versions is pretty common.
+Or just being plainly blocked from loading a new one as you already have a cached reference.
+I mean, I’ve run into all kinds of issues even if I only use PowerShell occasionally.

-Anyhow, below, I’ll share a script that’ll list all of the currently loaded assemblies
+Anyhow, below, I’ll share a script that will list all of the currently loaded assemblies.

 Go ahead and run it in PowerShell:

 [System.AppDomain]::CurrentDomain.GetAssemblies() | Where-Object Location | Sort-Object -Property FullName | Select-Object -Property FullName, Location, GlobalAssemblyCache, IsFullyTrusted | Out-GridView

 You should get an output somewhat like this:

 And there you go!
 You should see all of the assemblies PowerShell has in memory.

 - System.Text.Json.JsonPropertyName not working for CosmosDb in .NET Core/5? - October 19, 2021

 - Errors loading an assembly that’s using Microsoft Graph API - October 12, 2021